dbca-wa/wastd/docs/data_collection/data_collection_training.rst

 11 A noteworthy find
 ^^^^^^^^^^^^^^^^^^^^
-* Take a photo, landscape
-* Write on a whiteboard what we're looking at and include as label and length reference
+* Write on a whiteboard what we're looking at and include as label
+* Include wooden folding ruler as length reference
+* Take a photo, landscape, of your find, including length reference and label
+* Photo will auto-upload to Google Photos where coordinators can access them
+* Notify coordinators about noteworthy find
+* "There should be a form for it, or it's not what we're looking for"

 12 Survey end
 ^^^^^^^^^^^^^